oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 ---
 layout: blog_post
-title: "Does Java finally have a secure alternative to JNI?"
+title: "Does Java 18 finally have a better alternative to JNI?"
 author: deepu-sasidharan
 by: advocate
 communities: [java]
 description: "Let's look at the state of Foreign Function Interface (FFI) in Java."
 tags: [java, security]
 tweets:
-  - "Does #Java finally have a secure alternative to JNI?
+  - "Does #Java finally have a better alternative to JNI?
 Let's find out and take a deep look into FFI in Java."
   - "What is the secure alternative to JNI in Java 18?
 Let's find out #java #security"
 image: blog/state-of-ffi-java/cover.png
 type: awareness